1. Review proposal guidelines/confirm eligibility

 2. Notify appropriate administrators of the intention to submit the proposal

-Early communication (preferably via email) with the appropriate school and unit-level research administrators and OSR Grants Officer can significantly and positively impact proposal preparation and submission.
+Early communication (preferably via email) with the appropriate school and unit-level research administrators and Sponsored Research Grants Officer can significantly and positively impact proposal preparation and submission.
 Note that some FOAs contain terms that Northwestern would find problematic, or objectionable (such as cost sharing requirements, or publication restrictions).
-Early communication provides the relevant parties time to develop a proposal submission strategy, including preparation for internal and external deadlines.
+Early communication provides the relevant parties time to develop a proposal submission strategy.

 3. Evaluate whether Northwestern intends to be a subcontractor on the proposal